Solving various NP-Hard problems using exponentially fewer qubits on a Quantum Computer: Conclusion

 We then reformulate a number of NP-hard combinatorial optimization problems into the \MAXCUT problem, either directly or indirectly and solve it on a real quantum computer.
 We take the \PARTITION problem as an example and solve it by using a reduction as mentioned in section \ref{ParttoMax}.
 This is possible since the algorithm is largely unaffected by increasing the density of the \MAXCUT graph in question, since the \PARTITION problem converts into a weighted fully-dense graph.
 Some performance benchmarks of the partition problem have been presented.

 We then proceed to present a more general formulation inspired from the structure of the \MAXCUT algorithm.
 We see that instead of using the Laplacian, we can use the QUBO matrix of a problem in order to solve it.
+We introduce the sQUBO representation of the QUBO matrix for it to be compatible with the algorihtm.
 This therefore opens up the applicability of the algorithm to a wide range of algorithms.
-The \MWIS problem is solved using its QUBO matrix.
+The \MWIS problem is solved using its sQUBO matrix.

-To our knowledge, it is the first time that graph problems of such sizes (256 \MAXCUT, 64 \PARTITION, 128 \MWIS) have been executed on real universal gate-based quantum computers.
+To our knowledge, it is the first time that graph problems of such sizes (256 \MAXCUT, 64 \PARTITION) have been executed on real universal gate-based quantum computers.